dynatrace-oss/opentelemetry-metric-js/README.md

 count of the values summarized.
 If the min and max values are not directly available on the metric data point, estimations based on the boundaries of the first and last buckets containing values are used.

+# Typed attributes support

+The OpenTelemetry Metrics API for JavaScript supports the concept of Attributes.
+These attributes consist of key-value pairs, where the keys are strings and the values are either `string`, `bool`, or `number` or arrays of the previously mentioned types and also including `null` and `undefined`.

+At the moment, this exporter only supports attributes with string key and value type.
+This means that if attributes of any other type are used, they will be ignored and only the string-valued attributes are going to be sent to Dynatrace.